-The Capital Improvement Fund may be used for the purchase of a replacement automobile and r other major improvements and maintenance to the SCKLS facility.
+The Capital Improvement Fund may be used for the purchase of a replacement automobile and other major improvements and maintenance to the SCKLS facility.
 Each year SCKLS updates a Five-Year Capital Improvement Plan of anticipated expenditures.
 This transfer also allows for the annual accrual of \$28,000 for roof and parking lot replacements and repairs that are planned for 2016-2018.
-SCKLS doubled the amount of transfer in 2011 to make up for a reduced transfer in a previous year.